-Bullying is starting to get national attention and be taken more seriously than in days past.
+Bullying is getting national attention and being taken more seriously than in years past.
 But the focus is decidedly on kid-on-kid abuse.
 While the mean girls, the taunters and tormentors, the physical abusers, and the excluders are very real threats, so too are educators who abuse their power over the very kids they are supposed to protect.

-In response to another GreatSchools article on bullying (“What you can do to stop bullying”), a brave teacher confessed (in a comment) to having bullied students in the past — until he changed his ways.
+In response to another GreatSchools article on stopping bullying , a brave teacher confessed (in a comment) to having bullied students in the past — until he changed his ways.
 “I became a teacher when I was in my early 20s, and I was horrible to the kids.
 I was a monstrous bully to the special ed kids I taught … I was eventually forced to resign, and after three years, I realized why I was wrong.
 I changed completely, and when I went back to teaching, I never raised my voice or made any threats.
 It was wonderful.
 I learned to lead by example…”

-His honest admission prompted us to look further into bully teachers, a topic rarely discussed.
-We started by asking GreatSchools readers if they’d ever had a teacher who was a bully (see sidebar).
+His honest admission prompted us to look further into bullying by teachers, a topic rarely discussed.
+We started by asking GreatSchools readers if they’d ever had a teacher who was a bully.
 Dozens of people came forward with painful stories — but none had a clear way to redress the situation.
 When children bully other children, experts offer viable theories on how to deal with the problem: Fight back, walk away, ignore the bully and he’ll move on, tell a teacher, tell your parents, ask any adult for help.

 The first step, perhaps, is to listen to the stories and learn from others, like retired teacher Elaine Sigal.
 Her bully was the principal at the New Jersey high school where she taught.
 Sigal endured anti-Semitic comments, watched as the principal screamed at African-American students, and cringed when the principal mocked parents with accents.
 Other teachers were terrified to be seen talking to Sigal, else they face the principal’s wrath.
 “They’d hide behind a cabinet door,” she says.
 After battling it out with the principal for two-and-a-half years, she threw in the towel and transferred to a Hebrew school.